inmoonlight/inmoonlight.github.io/source/about/index.md

       position: left
 ---

-**I'm Jihyung Moon, CTO / co-founder of SoftlyAI whose mission is to help communities to be more inclusive and engaging.** ✨
+**I'm Jihyung Moon, a co-founder / CTO of SoftlyAI**

 My current interests are

--   Building a great product
+-   Building a great AI product
 -   Effective and efficient AI product development
 -   Leading at scale